What is P/E Ratio?

 Again in the 90s when the world saw overwhelming developments in technology, the bubble repeated itself.
 Technology companies stocks hit P/E ratios above 90, sometimes up or more than 100.
 That would not be so surprising if those companies had been stable and financially sound.

-As a conclusion, I can say that high P/E ratios have to be analyzed carefully.
-Is the company sound and has a future growth potential?
+In conclusion, I can say that high P/E ratios have to be analyzed carefully.
+Is the company sound and has future growth potential?
 Is it the only one in the whole sector or almost all companies regardless of their results share high ratios?

 Other Useful Indicators